 \section{Abstract}

-Deepfake is a technology dedicated to creating highly realistic facial images and videos under specific conditions, such as identity-aware face swapping and audio-guided talking face generation.
-This technology has significant application potential in fields such as entertainment, movie production, digital human creation, to name a few.
-With the advancements in deep learning, techniques primarily represented by Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs) have achieved impressive generation results.
-More recently, the emergence of diffusion models with powerful image and generation capabilities has sparked a renewed wave of research and industrial interest in this technology.
-In addition to the advancements in deepfake generation, corresponding detection technologies need to continuously evolve to regulate the potential misuse of deepfakes, such as for privacy invasion and phishing attacks.
-This survey comprehensively reviews the latest developments in deepfake generation and detection, summarizing and analyzing the current state of the art in this rapidly evolving field.
-We first unify task definitions, comprehensively introduce datasets and metrics, and discuss the development of generation and detection technology frameworks.
-Then, we discuss the development of several related sub-fields and focus on researching four mainstream deepfake fields: popular face swap, face reenactment, talking face generation, and facial attribute editing, as well as foreign detection.
-Subsequently, we comprehensively benchmark representative methods on popular datasets for each field, fully evaluating the latest and influential works published in top conferences/journals.
-Finally, we analyze the challenges and future research directions of the discussed fields.
-We closely follow the latest developments in this \href{https://github.com/flyingby/Awesome-Deepfake-Generation-and-Detection}{project}.
+{Deepfake technology aims to synthesize highly realistic facial images and videos, with broad application potential in entertainment, film production, and digital human modeling.
+Deep learning has driven major progress in generative modeling, from VAEs and GANs to the recent rise of diffusion models.
+The latter have sparked a renewed wave of research through their superior generation quality.} In addition to deepfake generation, corresponding detection technologies continuously evolve to regulate the potential misuse of deepfakes, such as privacy invasion and phishing attacks.
+This survey comprehensively reviews the latest developments in deepfake generation and detection, summarizing and analyzing current state-of-the-arts in this rapidly evolving field. {First, we unify task definitions, comprehensively introduce datasets and metrics, and summarize the underlying technologies.
+Then, we review the development of several related sub-fields and examine four representative deepfake research fields: face swapping, face reenactment, talking-face generation, and facial attribute editing, as well as forgery detection.
+Subsequently, we benchmark representative methods on widely adopted datasets to provide a comprehensive and up-to-date evaluation of the most influential published works.
+Finally, we discuss the key challenges and outline future research directions for the field.} We closely follow the latest developments in this \href{https://github.com/flyingby/Awesome-Deepfake-Generation-and-Detection}{project}.